 This Entire Neighborhood In Hawaii Was Mysteriously Abandoned And Nobody Knows Why

 It isn’t often, however, that entire neighborhoods are abandoned seemingly for no reason.
-But that’s exactly what happened to this neighborhood on an Oahu military base that was abandoned in the last decade, and while there are rumors as to why the neighborhood was abandoned, I can’t find actual documentation to support an specific claims — only internet comments.
+But that’s exactly what happened to this neighborhood with abandoned houses in Oahu that were on a military base abandoned in the last decade, and while there are rumors as to why the neighborhood was abandoned, I can’t find actual documentation to support any specific claims — only internet comments.
 This is one of Hawaii’s most modern mysteries!

 For a better look at this abandoned neighborhood, check out this video uploaded by YouTube user Some FairLife Milk: